 - All questions should be completed.
 Please cross-check all pre-printed information.
-Please provide information, if missing. - For IDUs please provide updated information on whether the patient is currently (i.e. at 6 Months follow-up) an active IDU or receiving substitution therapy.
+Please provide information, if missing. - For IDUs please provide updated information on whether the patient is currently (i.e. at 12 Months follow-up) an active IDU or receiving substitution therapy.
 Please complete on all follow-up forms. - The most recently measured weight should be entered.
 Please try to collect this parameter on as many patients as possible.
 Please complete on all follow-up forms. - Height should also be entered for all patients.
-If this information was missing at enrolment, please provide it on the 6 months follow-up.
+If this information was missing at enrolment and 6 Month follow-up, please provide it on the 12 months follow-up.